travel advice & savings

 • 1 Pair of Crocs

-• 2 Photocopies of passport/health card/drivers license/credit card (one for each bag)
+• 2 Photocopies of passport/health card/drivers license/credit card (one for my backpack and one for my camera bag)

 • 1 iPhone & Charger